AB216C/FastAPI-/READme.md

 - POST has additional information that GET doesn't have

 # TO USE POST, WE NEED TO IMPORT "BODY" from FASTAPI

+# TO USE PUT, WE NEED TO IMPORT "BODY" from FASTAPI

+# PART 2 OF THE PROJECT

+Data validation
+Exception Handling
+Status codes,
+Swagger configuration
+Python Request Objects